jhyche80-jpg/TaskManagerDashboard/README.md

 - Reminder for the task closest to being over due.
 #### Optional
 - Project analytics that shows a week breakdown of projects that need to be done.
+- Add animations for maybe
+      - when switiching slides
+      - when you add a task
+---
 ### Step-by-Step Process (What will I need to do)
-The Outcome of every battle takes place in the planning phase.

 1. Initialize Your Project
 2. Plan the project
     1. Decide on the components
         - Dashboard (partner container)
         - taskForm( add task)
         - Taskfilter (filter task)
         - TaskList(displays the task)
         - Task Item ( indivisual task)
     2. Define data interfaces
     3. Plan state Managment
 3. Create typescript Interfaces
 4. Build the core components and add validation
 5. Implementt Utilities